-If you would like to translate comments and variable names in verbatim output but not in the sources, you may set the environment variable LYDOC_LOCALEDIR to a directory path; the directory should contain a tree of .mo message catalogs with lilypond-doc as a domain.
+If you would like to translate comments and variable names in verbatim output but not in the sources, you may set the environment variable LYDOC\LOCALEDIR to a directory path; the directory should contain a tree of .mo message catalogs with lilypond-doc as a domain.

-texidoc (Only for Texinfo output.)
-If lilypond is called with the --header=texidoc option, and the file to be processed is called foo.ly, it creates a file foo.texidoc if there is a texidoc field in the \header.
-The texidoc option makes lilypond-book include such files, adding its contents as a documentation block right before the music snippet (but outside the example environment generated by a quote option).

-Assuming the file foo.ly contains
+texidoc (Only for Texinfo output, and only for @lilypondfile.)
+If lilypond is called with the --header=texidoc option, and the file to be processed is called foo.ly, it creates a file foo.texidoc if there is a texidoc field in the \header block of foo.ly. lilypond-book's texidoc option makes it include such a file, adding its contents as a documentation block right before the music snippet (but outside the example environment generated by a quote option).
+Assuming the file foo.ly contains the following command line gives the expected result

 '''

 \header {

 texidoc = "This file demonstrates a single note."

 }

 { c'4 }

-'''

 and we have this in our Texinfo document test.texinfo

-'''

 @lilypondfile[texidoc]{foo.ly}

 '''